 The guardian of time

 In a mechanical watch, the oscillator is the guardian of time.
 Comprising a hairspring and a balance wheel, this regulating organ determines the precision of the watch by the regularity of its oscillations.
-Rolex deploys exceptional know-how and resources to master the design and production of this inseparable and strategic couple.
-Conventional oscillator hairsprings are made of ferromagnetic alloys, leaving them vulnerable to magnetic fields and shocks.
+Rolex deploys exceptional know-how and resources to master the design and production of this strategic couple.

-After five years of research, Rolex created the blue Parachrom hairspring.
-Crafted from a paramagnetic alloy, it is unaffected by magnetic fields and up to 10 times more resistant to shocks.
+After five years of research, Rolex created and patented the blue Parachrom hairspring.
+Crafted from a paramagnetic alloy, it is unaffected by magnetic fields and up to 10 times more resilient to shocks than traditional hairsprings.
 Historically, the unique blue colour of the hairspring has been a sign of prestige reserved for only the most accurate timepieces.
-Today, it guarantees the accuracy of your Rolex.

 The key to time

 Have you ever wondered why a mechanical watch goes “tick-tock”?
 The ticking is produced by the escapement, a strategic part that plays a key role in the movement’s measurement of time.
 “Tick”: a tooth of the escape wheel locks against one of the pallets of the lever.
 Then, released by the sweep of the oscillator, the pallet fork lets the wheel “escape”, until it locks against the second pallet of the lever: “tock”.

 The pallet fork continues its infinite pendular beat against the oblique teeth of the escape wheel precisely 28,800 times every hour – 14,400 “ticks” and 14,400 “tocks”.
 That's 250 million times a year.
 We are at the very heart of the Rolex Perpetual movement, where its pace is distilled with chronometric precision.